jjvanzon/Circular-Language-Spec-Plans/done/2019-08-0-scoping-notes.md

     - [x] ~~Could be that this folder is relevant: "2003 - 2009 Software System Documentation"~~
         - [x] ~~"2007-10 Rethink Software System, Project Plan.doc":~~
             - [x] There it seems to start interweaving with Encircle Language Spec topics.
-            - [x] The goal does not really talk specifically about programming languages.
+            - [x] The goal might not really talk specifically about programming languages.
 The notes taken while doing that project, mention several topics about programming languages, but just naming larger parts, not details.
 Not really much can be found that goes specifically into Encircle Language Spec and the diagram notation.
 I do not think much is of use in the Encircle Language Spec Plan documentation.
 It seems 'Symbol attempts' is the real first effort put into the diagram notation, that is mentioned in these planning docs (perhaps aside from what's in the hour loggings, which have not been considered yet).
             - [x] I do not think I can even formulate just a few sentences 'this and that' has been done regarding Encircle Language Spec in this project, while the project was also about larger parts.
 It's just that inconcrete.
         - [x] ~~"2009-04 01         Full Revision of Documentation    2009-04 - 2009-06"~~
             - [x] ~~"Software System Full Revision of Documentation, Goal.doc"~~